paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-871-civilian-employees.md

 The word “Laws” is substituted for the words “Statutory provisions” for clarity.
 The words “armed forces” are substituted for the words “military services of the United States” for uniformity.
 The words “of the United States” at the end of the section are omitted as surplusage.

 #### Prior Provisions
-A prior section 8743 was renumbered [section 9273 of this title](./chapter-937-decorations-and-awards.md#section-9273).

-Prior sections 8744 and 8745 were renumbered sections 9274 and 9275 of this title.
+Prior sections 8743 to 8745 were renumbered sections 9273 to 9275 of this title, respectively.

 #### Amendments
 2018—Pub.
 L. 115–232 renumbered [section 7473 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section7473&num=0&edition=prelim) as this section.